Resuscitative thoracotomy: Technique

 A left anterolateral thoracotomy is the common method of opening the chest, as it provides rapid access, can be easily extended into the right hemithorax, and provides access to most of the important anatomical structures during resuscitation including the aorta.
 First an incision is made along the fourth or fifth intercostal space (between the ribs), intercostal muscles and the parietal pleura are divided, and then the ribs are retracted to provide visualization.
 When the incision covers both the right and left hemithoraxes it is referred to as a "clamshell" thoracotomy.
 The clamshell thoracotomy is used when there is a right sided pulmonary or vascular injury, or when greater access or visualization is desired.

 Recovery

-Usually those who undergo resuscitative thoracotomy do not recover—only 10% of those receiving it after sustaining a blunt injury and 15–30% of those with penetrating trauma survive.
+Usually those who undergo resuscitative thoracotomy do not recover—only 10% of those receiving it after sustaining a blunt injury, and 15–30% of those with penetrating trauma survive.
+Patients with thoracic stab wounds and patients who arrive at the emergency department with signs of life are associated with the highest rates of survival.
+Patients with polytrauma and patients who present without signs of life are associated with the lowest rates of survival.

 History

 The procedure was first utilized during the late 1800s by Schiff in conjunction with open cardiac massage.
 Shortly after it was also used by Block to treat heart lacerations, and the first suture repair performed in 1900.
 Before external defibrillation and cardiopulmonary resuscitation came in the 1960s, emergency thoracotomy was the preferred way to treat cardiac arrest.